singhsanket143/Ds-Algo-Notes/BST.md

 - Either keep a count on every node
 - Same elements can either go in left or right subtree

-**Q1- Build BST from unsorted array**
-Keep on adding elements by traversing the tree
+**Delete a node in BST**

+**Add a node in BST**

+**Q1- Print in Range**

+**Q2- Check if a given BT is BST**
+Approach1: Write inorder traversal
+Approach2: 3 conditions:
+- left subtree is a BST
+- right subtree is a BST
+- root is greater than the max value in left subtree
+- root is less than the lowest value in right subtree

+**Q3- Given a BST, find the kth smallest element in the BST**

+**Q4- Largest Binary Search Tree in BT**

-**Q2- Given a BST, somebody swapped 2 elements, Find out which pair was swapped?**
+**Q5- Given a BST, somebody swapped 2 elements, Find out which pair was swapped?**

 _Trivial Approach_